flotiq/flotiq-ui-plugin-cloudflare-stream/Readme.md

 ![](.docs/images/generated-snippet.png)

 #### snippet preview
+> **Warning**: The video may not be ready for streaming yet.
+If that's the case, you'll need to check back in a while.

 After clicking the 'Snippet Preview' button, a modal will open where you can adjust the video settings and preview the changes in real time.